kawane/songbook/doc/Install_On_OpenShift.md

 * Add doc to run the cartridge

-Now your server is up and running, check the Getting_Started.md#head to add your songs.
+Now your server is up and running, check the [Getting Started](Getting_Started.md) to add your songs.